Psychiatric-Mental Health Nurses

 As with all nursing specialties, there is a shortage of nurses at all levels and in most roles.

-PMHNs have degrees in nursing.
+Psychiatric-mental health nurses have degrees in nursing.
+This means that the nursing process informs how they practice.
 At times, the role of a PMH-APRN with a master’s degree may overlap with that of a psychologist, social worker and psychiatrist.
 For example, all of these positions usually do psychotherapy.
 APRNs and psychiatrists can prescribe, whereas psychologists and social workers cannot.
 Psychologists are trained to do psychological testing and members of the other three disciplines are not trained in this way.
 All of these different psychiatric providers can practice independently, but are also subject to state laws governing practice and scope of practice.

 The best way is to apply for an entry-level psychiatric-mental health nursing position in a hospital or agency.
 Some schools provide courses for a review of psychiatric nursing.
 Some individuals choose to obtain an advanced degree such as a master’s or doctoral degree in psychiatric-mental health nursing.